Modeling the spatial growth of cities: Statistical physics models

 where $N(r)$ denotes the number of developed parcels within radius $r$, leading to a corresponding density function

 which inherently produces a negative gradient for $D<2$.
 This framework naturally captures allometric growth, where the developed area expands more slowly than the total spatial area.

 Explorations under varying assumptions show that purely random movement yields sparse, ramified structures with a fractal dimension close to $1.71$, while introducing directional biases—such as drift toward an urban center—produces more compact morphologies and higher $D$, as can be seen in the Fig.~\ref{fig:dla2}.
+More precisely, in \cite{fotheringham1989diffusion}, the diffusion process includes a directional drift toward the urban center.
+This is implemented by biasing the random walk so that steps directed toward the center occur with higher probability than outward steps, producing an average inward motion of particles.

 Additionally, simulations identify a critical radius beyond which boundary effects become significant, flattening observed density gradients and suggesting that some temporal changes in urban gradients may stem from geometric constraints rather than fundamental shifts in growth dynamics.